smartcontractkit/full-blockchain-solidity-course-js/how-to-ask-a-question.md

 Good:
 - TypeError: Cannot read property 'length' of undefined - when deploying contract

-Bad:
-- hardhat error

-Good:
-- TypeError: Cannot read property 'length' of undefined - when deploying contract

-4. Introduce the problem before writing any code
+# 4. Introduce the problem before writing any code

 In the body of the question, say what you're trying to do, what you've done, and give a summary of your problem.

 With this course in the discussions tab, you may also give a timestamp of where you're getting the issue (in fact, please give a timestamp with a link to the location in the video).

-5. Make sure you format code using backticks (```) and a language tag
+# 5. Make sure you format code using backticks (```) and a language tag

 You'll want to format your question so it's as easy as possible to read!
 Especially with your code snippets.